holly1238/mobile-sp/source/quickstarts/androidquickstart.rst

 To serialize the model you can use this python
 `script <https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/trace_model.py>`__
-in the root folder of HelloWorld app:
+in the root folder of the HelloWorld app:

 ::